Mgr. Daniela Čadková Ph.D.

 Research focus

-• reception of Classical Antiquity in Czech 19th and 20th centuries literature and culture
+• Classical reception in Czech 19th and 20th centuries literature and culture

 • performances and adaptations of Greek and Roman Classical dramas on the Czech stage

-• translations from Latin (Seneca: Hercules furens, Octavia praetexta etc.)
+• translations from Latin (Seneca: Hercules furens, Troades, Octavia praetexta etc.)

 Education